MonikaFeigler/KBC_DataFlowTemplates/thoughtspot-gaa-snowflake/v0/src/other/keboola.orchestrator/thoughtspot-gaa-snowflake-orchestration/description.md

+## Description:

-This orchestration contains Google Analytics and Google Adwords extractors, transformation for each source and Snowflake writer.
+This orchestration contains Google Analytics extractor, transformation and Snowflake writer.
 Setup it to daily run.